 4. See Command History

-You can see last used commands in a session using the navigation buttons, but if you would like to see a list of all the commands, you can get it by pressing the F7 button.
+It’s no secret that you can see the last used commands of a session using the the navigation arrow keys, but if you would like to see a list of all the commands, you can get it by pressing the function keys.

 5. Change Command Prompt Looks